AdaptiveParticles/LibAPR/README.md

 ./bootstrap-vcpkg.bat
 ./vcpkg.exe install blosc:x64-windows gtest:x64-windows tiff:x64-windows hdf5:x64-windows szip:x64-windows
 ```
-Now navigate to your cloned LibAPR directory (git clone --recursive https://github.com/AdaptiveParticles/LibAPR.git) and use vcpkg to install the required dependencies.
-You should have all dependencies set up to be able to build the library with clang-cl -A x64 -T ClangCL and to search for dependencies from vcpkg at your vcpkg install location: -DCMAKE_TOOLCHAIN_FILE="VCPKG_PATH/vcpkg/scripts/buildsystems/vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x64-windows .
+Now navigate to your cloned LibAPR directory (git clone --recursive https://github.com/AdaptiveParticles/LibAPR.git).
+You should have all dependencies set up to be able to build the library with clang-cl `-A x64 -T ClangCL` and to search for dependencies from vcpkg at your vcpkg install location: `-DCMAKE_TOOLCHAIN_FILE="VCPKG_PATH/vcpkg/scripts/buildsystems/vcpkg.cmake" -DVCPKG_TARGET_TRIPLET=x64-windows` .

 Now for example to build the tests and examples (Please note you will need to update below with your own VCPKG_PATH from the steps above.
 ```